devarindam/devarindam.github.io/research.md

----
 title: Research
 layout: page
-actions:
-  - Classification of Hand Gestures using SEMG Signals with Force Variation for Transradial Amputees
+##Classification of Hand Gestures using SEMG Signals with Force Variation for Transradial Amputees
----